oidoid/mem/readme.md

 - **\*.ttf**: TrueType font file.
-The format is `mem-<variable width>-<width>x<height>` where "variable width" is `prop` for proportional or `mono` for monospaced, and width and height are cel width and height in pixels.
+The format is `mem-<variable width>-<width>x<height>` where "variable width" is `prop` for proportional or `mono` for monospaced, and width and height are cell width and height in pixels.
 Files containing "-aseprite" in their name have their kerning multiplied for correct rendering in Aseprite.
 - **\*.json**: font metadata (kerning and other metrics for games).